edmeyman/4ts-standard/README.md

 See [LICENSE.md](LICENSE.md) for complete terms.

-For commercial licensing inquiries: contact@ferzconsulting.com
+For commercial licensing inquiries: info@ferz.ai

 ---